The definitive OpenClaw setup guide

 Critical Configurations

-- Inference Endpoints: Document whether the workflow uses local models, dedicated servers, or external providers.
+- Inference Endpoints: Specify the URLs for your local (Ollama) or external LLM providers.

 The Clovrin Verified Baseline